 CapEx and OpEx appear to be terms that are frequently confused by people.
 They both relate to required funds.
 But, they distinguish between type of expenses.

-Some organisations still use outdated financial systems for capital expenditure.
+Some organisations still use outdated financial systems for capital expenditure and budget approvals.
 Despite being in the digital era with plenty of technological solutions available.
 What’s more, many are even carrying out budget approvals manually.
 For example, with spreadsheets, emails, paper-documents and even ledger books.

 Are you one of them?